KaiNorberg/PatchworkOS/README.md

     fd_t handle = open("/net/local/seqpacket:nonblock");
 ```

-Multiple flags are allowed, just seperate them with the `:` character, this means flags can be easily appended to a path using the `openf()` function.
+Multiple flags are allowed, just separate them with the `:` character, this means flags can be easily appended to a path using the `openf()` function.
 It is also possible to just specify the first letter of a flag, so instead of `:nonblock` you can use `:n`.
 Note that duplicate flags are ignored and that there are no read or write flags, all files are both read and write.

 ### The Why